git-comit/git-comit/README.md

 - 👋 Hi, I’m @git-comit

-- 💞️ I’m looking for a job writing Solidity
+- 💞️ I’m looking for a job writing code
 - 📫 How to reach me git.comit@gmail.com

 <!---